skyttedk/present-predictor/.kilocode/rules/memory-bank/architecture.md

     - Trains a `CatBoostRegressor` model.
     - **New Target Variable**: `selection_rate` (a float, not a count).
     - **New Loss Function**: A standard regression loss (e.g., RMSE), **not** Poisson.
+    - **Refined Training Process**: The training script now standardizes the shop identifier by using `employee_branch` for `employee_shop`.
+It has also been updated to prevent data leakage, ensure correct prediction clamping, use robust feature alignment, and improve feature hashing, adhering to ML best practices. **Model retraining is required due to the shop identifier change.**
   - **Prediction** ([`src/ml/predictor.py`](src/ml/predictor.py:1)):
     - Loads the retrained CatBoost model.
     - Predicts the `selection_rate` for each gift and gender combination.